-AHOT 5311 Overview and Analysis of Occupational Therapy Assessment

-(3:3:2:0:3) This course provides the student with an overview and analysis of various assessment measures used in occupational therapy practice.
-Students learn components of critiquing tests and measures which include the type of assessment (i.e. norm-referenced, criterion referenced, etc.), format (i.e. interview, self -report, etc.) applicable population, psychometric properties (i.e. reliability, validity, etc.) and utility (i.e. eligibility, outcomes, etc.).
+AHOT 5311 Overview and Analysis of Occupational Therapy Assessment (3:2:3,F) This course provides the student with an overview and analysis of various assessment measures used in occupational therapy practice.
+Students learn components of critiquing tests and measures which include the type of assessment, format, applicable population, psychometric properties and utility.
 Students also practice the administration of both standardized and non-standardized assessments as well as the interpretation and documentation of assessment results.
 Student levels of learning in this course focus on knowledge/comprehension, application, and analysis.
 ISBN 9781569002919

-AHOT 5312 Occupational Therapy Practice: Assistive Technology (3:3:2:0:3)

-This course includes assessments and interventions involving assistive technology.
+AHOT 5312 Occupational Therapy Practice: Assistive Technology (3:3:0,F) This course includes assessments and interventions involving assistive technology.
 Topics will include, but are not limited to, assistive devices, seating systems, various switches, communication augmentative systems, environmental controls, home assessments, ergonomic assessments, and computer systems.
 Student levels of learning in this course focus on knowledge/comprehension, application, analysis, synthesis, and evaluation.
-ISBN 978-0-323-03907-9
+ISBN:978-0-323-03907-9; ISBN: 978-0-7637-6172-1

-AHOT 5313 Introduction to Evaluation and Intervention in Occupational Therapy (3:3:2:0:3) Introduction to key OT practice skills including basic evaluation techniques, clinical documentation, clinical safety, physical handling techniques, interventions, and splinting.
+AHOT 5313 Introduction to Evaluation and Intervention in Occupational Therapy (3:2:3,F) Introduction to key OT practice skills including basic evaluation techniques, clinical documentation, clinical safety, physical handling techniques, interventions, and splinting.
 Student levels of learning in this course focus on knowledge/comprehension and application.
-ISBN 978-1-56900-257-5; ISBN 978-0-7817-6312-7
+ISBN: 978-1-56900-257-5; ISBN: 978-1-4511-2746-1

-AHOT 5314 Health and Community Settings (3:3:2:0:3) Reviews trends affecting healthcare system delivery and implications for community practice.
+AHOT 5314 Health and Community Settings (3:3:0,F) Reviews trends affecting healthcare system delivery and implications for community practice.
 An appreciation for difference in cultural and social systems is emphasized.

 Evaluation of community needs, alternative settings, practice expansion, and consultation skills are discussed.
 Student levels of learning in this course focus on knowledge/comprehension, application, and analysis.
 ISBN 978-0131708082

-AHOT 5315 Organization and Management in Occupational Therapy (3:3:3:0:0) Overview of management theories, budgeting, marketing, writing a business plan, strategic planning, performance appraisals, interviewing, billing and OT procedures, insurance and payment systems, and documentation issues.
+AHOT 5315 Organization and Management in Occupational Therapy (3:3:0,F) Overview of management theories, budgeting, marketing, writing a business plan, strategic planning, performance appraisals, interviewing, billing and OT procedures, insurance and payment systems, and documentation issues.
 Prepares students in professional practice and theoretical background for management or supervision in the healthcare field.
-Student levels of learning in this course focus on the following: knowledge/comprehension; application; analysis; synthesis; and evaluation.
-ISBN 978-1-4496-0471-4
+Student levels of learning in this course focus on the following: knowledge/comprehension, application, analysis, synthesis, and evaluation.
+ISBN: 978-1-4496-0471-4

-AHOT 5316 Research Process in Occupational Therapy (3:3:0) This course is the first of two research courses designed to prepare the student as both a consumer of research and a participant in the research process.
+AHOT 5316 Research Process in Occupational Therapy (3:3:0,F) This course is the first of two research courses designed to prepare the student as both a consumer of research and a participant in the research process.
 Content includes an introduction to the research process, resources necessary for research in occupational therapy, evaluation and use of the professional literature relevant to occupational therapy practice, qualitative and quantitative design and analysis (including inferential statistics) methods.
 Student levels of learning in this course focus on knowledge/comprehension and application.
-ISBN 978-0-8036-1525-0
+ISBN:978-0-8036-1525-0

-AHOT 5317 Hand and Upper Extremity Rehab (3:3:2:0:3) This course integrates anatomy, kinesiology, assessment, and intervention principles for the treatment of upper extremity and hand conditions.
+AHOT 5317 Hand and Upper Extremity Rehabilitation (3:2:3,F) This course integrates anatomy, kinesiology, assessment, and intervention principles for the treatment of upper extremity and hand conditions.
 Common injuries and conditions for the shoulder, elbow, forearm, wrist, and hand are covered.
 Advanced splinting skills are taught.
 Student levels of learning in this course focus on application and analysis.
-ISBN 978-0-323-03386-2; ISBN 0-683-30630-8
+ISBN:978-1-4511-4530-4; ISBN:978-0-323-09104-6

-AHOT 5319 Occupational Performance Throughout the Lifespan (3:3:3:0:0)
+AHOT 5319 Occupational Performance Throughout the Lifespan (3:3:0,F)